 Help your child have a safe, enjoyable visit to the library...

-- Please make sure that your child can get home from the library safely.
-Arrange for your children to walk or have transportation home before the library closes.
-It is frightening and possibly dangerous for children to wait outside the library by themselves.
+Please make sure that your child can get home safely.
+Arrange for your child to get home before the library closes.
+It is frightening and possibly dangerous for a child to wait outside the library alone.

-- Please make sure that your child can contact you.
+Please make sure that your child can contact you.
 Children may use the library phone for emergencies only.
-Make sure that your child knows her (or his) address, your phone number and the number of another adult who can provide a ride home in an emergency.
+Make sure that your child knows your address, your phone number, and the number of another adult who can provide a ride home in an emergency.
 Remember, the library does not keep personal emergency information for your child.

 Disruptive children will be asked to leave the library.
 Even the most well-behaved child can become restless, hungry, or tired.

 The Library respects the right of each person, regardless of age, to choose his or her own books and other items.
 Our collection serves the diverse interests, values, and needs of our community.

 Children's Librarians can help suggest age-appropriate and appealing materials, but we do not restrict children's access to any library resources, including online.
 You may wish to monitor your child’s choices, but we cannot place any restrictions on your child’s library record.